mabesi/azuki-nft/README.md

 # Mabesi Azuki NFT Collection

-A personal and educational project with a complete professional NFT structure, that implements the Azuki [ERC-721A](https://www.azuki.com/erc721a).
+A personal project with a complete professional NFT structure, that implements the Azuki [ERC-721A](https://www.azuki.com/erc721a).

 ## :speech_balloon: Description